 Bai Dinh Pagoda

-Not only is it an impressive architectural work, Bai Dinh Pagoda is also a pilgrimage site to the land of Buddha and a sacred place where many people come to pray for peace and worship Buddha.
+Not only is it an impressive architectural work, but Bai Dinh Pagoda is also a pilgrimage site to the land of Buddha and a sacred place where many people come to pray for peace and worship Buddha.

 Phat Diem Cathedral

-Phat Diem Cathedral complex is located in Phat Diem commune, 130 km from south of Hanoi or 30 km from Hoa Lu ward.
-It was built between 1875 and 1899 by priest Father Tran Luc.
-It’s an ensemble of construction in Oriental architectural style.
-They are divided into 2 sections: the worshipping section and the section for residence and teaching of religious doctrines.
+The Phat Diem CathedralPhat Diem Cathedral complex is located in Phat Diem commune, 130 km south of Hanoi and 30 km from Hoa Lu ward.
+It was built between 1875 and 1899 by Father Tran Luc.
+It’s an ensemble of construction in the Oriental architectural style.
+They are divided into 2 sections: the worship section and the section for residence and teaching of religious doctrines.

 Pho Minh Pagoda

-Pho Minh Pagoda is the only architectural work of the ancient Thien Truong Palace that still remains almost intact to this day.
-According to the Department of Culture, Sports and Tourism of Nam Dinh, the pagoda dates back to the Ly Dynasty, expanded in 1262, and served the Buddhist worshiping needs of the emperor and the noble princes of the Tran Dynasty.
-In addition to worshiping Buddha, the pagoda has a statue of Emperor Tran Nhan Tong, Huyen Quang and Pho Loa – the founders of the Truc Lam Yen Tu sect.
+Pho Minh pagodaPho Minh Pagoda is the only surviving architectural work of the ancient Thien Truong Palace, still almost intact to this day.
+According to the Department of Culture, Sports and Tourism of Nam Dinh, the pagoda dates back to the Ly Dynasty, was expanded in 1262, and served the Buddhist worship needs of the emperor and the noble princes of the Tran Dynasty.
+In addition to worshiping Buddha, the pagoda has a statue of Emperor Tran Nhan Tong, Huyen Quang, and Pho Loa – the founders of the Truc Lam Yen Tu sect.

-In the pagoda grounds is Pho Minh Tower, which was built in 1305.
-This is one of the oldest towers in Vietnam with an architecture consisting of 14 floors, up to 20m high, look like a three-level lotus flower.
-The pedestal and the first level are constructed of engraved grey stone while the other levels are built of brick.
-On the top of the conical shaped tower is a stone in the form of a pen.
+Pho Minh towerIn the pagoda grounds stands Pho Minh Tower, built in 1305.
+This is one of the oldest towers in Vietnam, with an architecture consisting of 14 floors, up to 20m high, and looking like a three-level lotus flower.
+The pedestal and the first level are constructed of engraved grey stone, while the other levels are built of brick.
+On top of the conical tower is a stone shaped like a pen.
 Although the tower weighs some 700 tons, it has surprisingly stood steady on sunken land for over seven centuries.

 Phu Day remains

-Located in Vu Ban Commune, Phu Day remains are dedicated to Goddess Lieu Hanh, one of the four immortal Gods of Vietnam (the others are Van Vien, Dong and Chu Dong Tu).
-Visitors come to Phu Day not only to sightsee but also with the hope of being blessed with good luck and peace.
+Phu Day remainLocated in Vu Ban Commune, Phu Day remains are dedicated to Goddess Lieu Hanh, one of the four immortal Gods of Vietnam (the others are Van Vien, Dong, and Chu Dong Tu).
+Visitors come to Phu Day not only to sightsee but also to seek good luck and peace.

-The Phu Day site includes three main areas: Tien Huong Residence, Van Cat residence and the tomb of Goddess Lieu.
-These monuments are highly valued for their architecture dating from the end of 19th century and early 20th century.
+Phu Day remainThe Phu Day site includes three main areas: Tien Huong Residence, Van Cat Residence, and the tomb of Goddess Lieu.
+These monuments are highly valued for their architecture, dating to the late 19th and early 20th centuries.

 Co Le Pagoda

-Co Le Pagoda, located in Co Le commune, is one of the famous scenic spots, a special national historical and cultural relic of the Red River Delta.
-The pagoda was built during the Ly Than Ton period (12th century) on a square plot of land, nearly 36,000m² wide, with a beautiful landscape, surrounded by small rivers and lakes.
-Co Le Pagoda is a fusion of traditional Vietnamese architectural elements with European Gothic architectural elements.
-This is a Buddhist pagoda but has the appearance of a Catholic cathedral.
+Co Le pagodaCo Le Pagoda, located in Co Le commune, is one of the famous scenic spots, a special national historical and cultural relic of the Red River Delta.
+The pagoda was built during the Ly Than Ton period (12th century) on a square plot of land nearly 36,000 m² in area, with a beautiful landscape, surrounded by small rivers and lakes.
+Co Le Pagoda is a fusion of traditional Vietnamese and European Gothic architectural elements.
+This is a Buddhist pagoda, but it resembles a Catholic cathedral.

 The Cuu Pham Lien Hoa Tower, placed on the back of a giant turtle, 32m high, made up of 9 lotus floors, built in 1927, is a prominent highlight of the pagoda.
-In the lake in front of the main hall, there is currently a special “treasure”, which is the Dai Hong Chung bell weighing 9 tons.
+In the lake in front of the main hall, there is currently a special “treasure”: the Dai Hong Chung bell, weighing 9 tons.
 This bell was cast in 1936, 4.2m high, 2.2m in diameter.

 Hung Nghia Church